Wandalen/wTools/module/core/data_fmt/docs/formatter/009_sql_formatter.md

 ### Variants

 Selection mechanism: pass a `SqlVariant` enum value and a table name string to `SqlFormatter::with_variant(table_name, variant)`.
-Each variant is independently feature-gated.
+Each variant has its own named feature flag, but the 4 flags are OR'd together at the crate's export boundary (`src/lib.rs`) to gate `SqlFormatter` as a whole — none of them individually cfg-gates a specific dialect's code in `src/formatters/sql.rs`, so enabling any single flag compiles all 4 dialects.

 | Variant | Selector | Feature Flag | Identifier quoting |
 |---------|----------|--------------|-------------------|